BYU Cougars men's basketball: History

 Following Tyler Haws' departure for an overseas professional career, Kyle Collinsworth became the Cougars' recognized leader, setting the NCAA record for career triple doubles and earning WCC Player of the Year honors as a senior.
 Since Collinsworth's departure, the Cougars have struggled, especially in the postseason.
 The program was dealt an additional blow when the NCAA announced penalties against the Cougars due to an alleged benefits scandal surrounding shooting guard Nick Emery.
 As part of those sanctions, BYU was ordered to vacate all victories where Nick Emery played over two seasons (a total of 47 wins).
 The BYU athletics department has appealed the decision.
 An official BYU athletics department statement (not attributed to a specific employee) read in part, “The vacation-of-records penalty is extremely harsh and unprecedented given the details of the case.
 For more than two decades, the NCAA has not required an institution to vacate games in similar cases where the COI found there was no institutional knowledge of or involvement in the violation by either the coaching staff or other university personnel.
 In fact, this sanction includes the most severe vacation-of-record penalty ever imposed in the history of NCAA Division I basketball for infractions that included no institutional knowledge or involvement.
 In addition, in the case most similar to this situation, appropriate penalties were imposed, but no wins were vacated.
 BYU believes the vacating of its game record penalty is unfair and not consistent with recent NCAA precedent.”

 On March 26, 2019, after thirteen seasons as head coach at BYU, Dave Rose announced his retirement.
 On April 10, 2019, BYU athletics director Tom Holmoe announced that Mark Pope, a former assistant at BYU under Rose and head coach of the Utah Valley University men's basketball team, had been hired as Rose's replacement.

 On July 23, 2019, Nick Emery announced that he was retiring from college basketball.
 He cited unspecified challenges in his career that led to the decision.

 Pope led a turnaround for the program in his first two seasons, with his inaugural season led by a trio of seniors in Yoeli Childs, T.J.
 Haws (younger brother of Tyler), and Jake Toolson.
 The team finished that season 24–8 and was projected to be a lock for the NCAA tournament as a single-digit seed before all postseason play was cancelled due to the COVID-19 pandemic.
 The 2020–21 season was projected to be a rebuilding year due to the loss of Childs, Haws, and Toolson to graduation, but Pope revamped the team in the offseason.
-Joining returning senior guard Alex Barcello was graduate transfers Brandon Averette and Matt Haarms.
-The 2020–21 team finished the regular season 20–6 and made the NCAA tournament as a No. 6 seed, the first appearance in the tournament since the 2014–15 season.
+Returning senior guard Alex Barcello was joined by graduate transfers Brandon Averette and Matt Haarms.
+The 2020–21 team finished the regular season 20–6 and made the NCAA tournament as a No. 6 seed, the program's first appearance in the tournament since the 2014–15 season.